ViniciusKos/insiders_clustering/README.md

 Step 10.
 Deploy Model to Production:

 ## 3) Data collection
-The data was collected in Kaggle (UK-High value Customer Identification - https://www.kaggle.com/code/cheekonglim/uk-high-value-customers-identification) and all the columns attributes are explained below:
+The data was collected in Kaggle (UK-High value Customer Identification) and all the columns attributes are explained below:

 Invoiceno - Invoice Number
 StockCode - Product Stock Code